-Beaulieu Convent School Exam board: Eduqas (WJEC)
+Exam board: Eduqas (WJEC)

-The course introduces students to the key elements of Criminology and has close links with Psychology, Sociology and Law.
+The course introduces you to the key elements of Criminology and has close links with Psychology, Sociology and Law.

 The course can be completed at two levels -

 - 1. Certificate which is undertaken in Year 12 - 2.
 Diploma which extends on the Certificate and is taken in Year 13